Scanning barcode on the parcel

 If the package has been addressed correctly and marked as delivered, but you have yet to receive it and believe it may be lost or stolen, it is up to you to contact the seller, delivery company, and, if necessary, the police to seek a resolution.

-Remember that when if you choose to reach out to the local authorities, even if they are unable to help you find your stolen items, the information you provide may help catch the individuals responsible for the theft.
+Remember that if you choose to reach out to the local authorities, even if they are unable to help you find your stolen items, the information you provide may help catch the individuals responsible for the theft.

 What should I do if I think my package is lost or stolen?